When (why) would a director need this service?

 - That the company’s balance sheet is incorrectly recorded (however beware when using this as a defence as it could give rise to a misfeasance claim against you);

-- That the debt can be offset against monies owed to the director by the company.
-However, this can only be in exceptional cases due to the mandatory set off provision as set out in rule 4.90 of the Insolvency Rules 1986;
+- The debt can be offset against monies owed to the director by the company.
+However, this can only be in exceptional cases due to the mandatory set off provision as set out in Rule 14.25 of the Insolvency Rules 2016;

 - In instances where the director has given a personal guarantee there may be a possibility that the amount owed in respect of the director’s loan can be set-off and/or substituted against the guarantee.
 However, the right to subrogate must first be established;